Skip to main content

 What to Expect

-Setting up Grafana for Cardano node monitoring follows a well-documented path.
-An operator installs Prometheus on their server, configures it to scrape the metrics endpoint exposed by cardano-node, then installs Grafana and adds Prometheus as a data source.
-From there, they either import a community dashboard template or build panels from scratch using PromQL queries.
+Setting up Grafana for Cardano follows a well-trodden path.
+An operator installs Prometheus on their server, points it at the Cardano node's built-in numbers, then installs Grafana and connects it to Prometheus.
+From there, they either import a community dashboard built for Cardano or assemble panels themselves using Prometheus's query language.

 Footnotes